The Riemannian hemisphere is almost calibrated in the injective hull of its boundary: Setting

-This lemma shows that there is a unique subset of $E(S^1)$ which is isometric to $S^2_+$.
-The proof above also shows that its boundary $\{d_x : x \in S^1\}$ is the only isometric copy of $S^1$ in $E(S^1)$.
-Both metric spaces $S^1$ and $S^2_+$ will therefore be identified with the corresponding subsets of $E(S^1)$.
+This lemma establishes the existence of a unique subset of $E(\bS^1)$ that is isometric to $\bS^2_+$.
+Moreover, the proof shows that its boundary $\{d_x : x \in \bS^1\}$ is the only isometric copy of $\bS^1$ in $E(\bS^1)$.
+Consequently, both metric spaces $\bS^1$ and $\bS^2_+$ will be identified with these corresponding subsets of $E(\bS^1)$.